natli-think/Alzheimers_Disease_Detection_Using_Deep_Learning/README.md

 Out of the ten tweaks made, it was observed that the validation accuracy was highest in the case of adding a dropout layer of 0.4 or adding a dense layer of 512 neurons along with a dropout of 0.3 or 0.4.

-In order to get a better understanding, six tweaks made in each model has been plotted against the datasize for each model which can be found inside the graphs folder.
+In order to get a better understanding, six tweaks made in each model has been plotted against the datasize for each model which can be found inside the [Graphs folder](https://github.com/Lintaoommen/Alzheimers_Disease_Detection_Using_Deep_Learning/tree/master/Graphs).

 #### Scope
 Currently, the model achieves as accuracy of 95% and some optimizations has already been performed such as:<br>